 "I was in a 'DEIS Impact event my first year on campus, and was overwhelmed with how many issues were brought to the forefront of the university as a result.
 'DEIS Impact is such a uniquely Brandeis experience.”-Jessica Plante, '16

 "Last year's festival was my absolute favorite week I've experienced at Brandeis.
 Every single event I went to or participated in left my mind and soul empowered and enriched, and I still feel the power of these events months later.
 I finally felt like I was a part of a larger, impassioned Brandeis community.” -Regina Roberg, '17

 A Weeklong "Festival of Social Justice"

-The International Center for Ethics, Justice and Public Life and the Student Union presented Brandeis University’s fourth annual weeklong "festival of social justice."
-Students, professors, clubs, and academic departments hosted dozens of events, featuring talks, artmaking workshops, performances, exhibits and discussions.
+The International Center for Ethics, Justice and Public Life and the Student Union presentes Brandeis University’s fifth annual weeklong "festival of social justice."
+Students, professors, clubs, and academic departments will host dozens of events, featuring talks, artmaking workshops, performances, exhibits and discussions.

 Read a welcome message from our organizers.

 Upcoming dates and deadlines: